gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Please see the [DSL guide](dsl/org.gradle.api.tasks.compile.CompileOptions.html#org.gradle.api.tasks.compile.CompileOptions:headerOutputDirectory) for more details.

-## Improvements for Component Metadata Rules
+## Improvements for component metadata rules

 The API for component metadata rules has been extended to allow access to `packaging`, `classifier` and `type` information from POM metadata.
 The `packaging` information for a direct dependency [can be obtained](userguide/component_metadata_rules.html#filter_using_maven_metadata) from the `ComponentMetadataContext`.